 Millions of people around the world use social media to connect with one another based on sharing common personal and professional interests.

-Although opportunities to initiate networking opportunities in person still exist, there’s a wider net that’s cast out when social media is involved.
+Although in-person networking opportunities still exist, there’s a wider net cast when social media is involved.
 You may find yourself developing connections that wouldn’t have formed without social media.

 Final Considerations Before Closing Out

-In our tech-entrenched modern world, it’s nearly impossible to disconnect from the internet completely.
-However, the trouble with the attention you get on the Internet is that it’s both fickle and fleeting—once you get a little, you might find that you spend an unhealthy amount of time chasing more of it.
+When model Essena O’Neill abruptly quit all of her social media accounts—with more than a million combined followers—in 2015, she said, “the trouble with the attention you get on the Internet is that it’s both fickle and fleeting—once you get a little, you might find that you spend an unhealthy amount of time chasing more of it.”

-Before deleting your Facebook, Instagram, Google+, or Twitter, consider how frequently you use these platforms to keep in touch with those you value: Do you talk to one another on Facebook?
+But, before deleting your Facebook, Instagram, Google+, or Twitter accounts, consider how frequently you use these platforms to keep in touch with those you value: Do you talk on Facebook?
 Do you exchange e-mails?
 Do you call one another?